bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-03-09-happening.md

-<![endif]-->

 _I got knocked up like a poor girl._ This is the story of Anne, a young woman who decides to abort to finish her studies and escape the social constraints of a working-class family.
 France in 1963: a society that censures women’s desires.
 And sex in general.
 This simple but cruel story follows the itinerary of a woman who decides to go against the law.
 Anne has only a little time before her.
-Her exams are just around the corner, and her baby bump is growing fast…
+Her exams are just around the corner, and her baby bump is growing fast…<br>

 **A letter from author Annie Ernaux**
 I came out of the screening of _Happening_ very moved.
 The only thing I could say to Audrey Diwan was: ‘You’ve made a truthful film’.

 By truthful I meant as close as possible to what it meant for a girl to become pregnant in the 1960s, when the law forbade and punished abortion.
 The film does not argue, judge, or even dramatise.
 It follows Anne’s everyday life as a student from the moment she waits for her period in vain until her pregnancy has been terminated.
 In other words, it is told via Anne’s point of view; her gestures, her behaviour with others, the way she walks, her silences, all convey this sudden crisis in her life, as her body grows heavier, and she craves foods that will only disgust her.
 It conveys the unspeakable horror of time passing – as posted on screen in terms of weeks – and the disarray and discouragement when every other solution fails.
 But it also shows determination to see things through to the end.
 And when all is said and done, and Anne is once again surrounded by other students, her serene and luminous face reflects her conviction that the future once again belongs to her.

 I cannot imagine anyone but Anamaria Vartolomei playing Anne and, in a certain sense, playing me at 23.
 She is overwhelmingly true and spot-on, as I recall things.

-But I do not think that I would have found the film so absolutely true to life, if it had obfuscated what women had recourse to before the passage of the **‘**Loi Veil**’**, the 1975 law decriminalising abortion in France.
+But I do not think that I would have found the film so absolutely true to life, if it had obfuscated what women had recourse to before the passage of the 'Loi Veil', the 1975 law decriminalising abortion in France.
 Audrey Diwan had the courage to show it in all its brutal reality: the knitting needles, the probe introduced into the uterus by an abortionist.
 Only such disturbing images can make us aware of the horrors that were perpetrated on women’s bodies, and what a step backwards would mean.

 Twenty years ago, at the end of my book, I wrote that what happened to me during those three months in 1964 was my body’s ‘total experience’ of the times and its morals… The prohibition of abortion and then the new legislation.
 That is just what Audrey Diwan shows and conveys in her film.

 **An interview with director Audrey Diwan**
 _What prompted you to adapt Annie Ernaux’ novel_ Happening_?_

 I’ve known Annie Ernaux’ work for a long time now: the power of her thought and the purity of her style.
 But I came late to _Happening_.
 I was impressed by the dichotomy between the hackneyed formula: back-alley abortion, and the concrete reality of the procedure.
 My first thoughts were for the body of this young woman, what it must have suffered from the moment she was told she was pregnant.
 And the dilemma she was faced with.
 Risk her life and abort, or have the baby and sacrifice her future.
 Body or mind.
 I would not have wanted to choose.
 All those questions were raised concretely in the initial text.
 I tried to translate them into images: a carnal process that would let me turn the narrative into a physical experience.
 In a voyage that I hope is possible beyond considerations of period or gender.